2005 Danish general election: Campaign

 Venstre campaigned on their municipal restructuring plan, as well as a continuation of the "tax-freeze" and tight immigration requirements.
 They also promised to see 60,000 jobs created during a second term.

 The largest opposition party, the Social Democrats focused on employment, which they claim has decreased under the current government.

 The Danish People's Party, which supported the Venstre–Conservative coalition, criticized the "tax-freeze" but agreed, conditionally, to support it for another parliamentary term.
 They also wanted increasingly tough immigration restrictions.

 Results

 63 out of the 179 members of the new Folketing were newly elected.
 Although women made up 38% of the total, several women held prominent positions, notably Pia Kjærsgaard, leader of the third largest party, the Danish People's Party.
 Marianne Jelved (leader of the Danish Social Liberal Party), Connie Hedegaard (Minister of the Environment), Pernille Rosenkrantz-Theil (front figure of Enhedslisten) and Helle Thorning-Schmidt (later elected as leader of Social Democrats) were other important woman in the parliament.
 A couple of parties, including the Social Democrats were holding leadership races, which might have been won by women.
 9 of the top 20 candidates, in terms of personal votes, were women.

+Maps

 Aftermath

 Following the elections, Prime Minister Anders Fogh Rasmussen reformed his liberal-conservative cabinet as the Cabinet of Anders Fogh Rasmussen II with parliamentary support from Danish People's Party.